tylert/packer-build/README.rst

 * OPTIONAL:  Vagrant_ (Vagrant_download_)

-  - 1.8.6 on Debian Jessie 8.x (with VirtualBox)
+  - 1.8.7 on Debian Stretch 9.x (with VirtualBox)
   - not currently being tested on macOS

 .. _Vagrant: https://vagrantup.com